 This report considers the extent to which the crime information recorded by the British Transport Police (BTP) can be trusted.
-It focuses on the 3 broad themes of:
+It focuses on 3 themes, including:

 - leadership and governance